Seven Warring States — fortress cities across the landscape

 Ruthless efficiency, institutional strength, expansionist.
 Rewards military merit, punishes dissent.
 Centralized bureaucracy eliminates feudal aristocracy.

-易學 King Wen / I Ching (experimental)
+易學 King Wen / I-Ching (experimental)

 Han Hán